-The 5 of Cups is a card of sadness.
+The 5 of Cups is the Tarot card meaning sadness.
 With the 5 of Cups, you will find yourself in a rather negative place.
 During this time, you will be feeling a bit sorry for yourself.

 Typically, the 5 of Cups makes an appearance during break ups.
 While these will be difficult at first, the card promises that there are other lovers out there which will be better suited to your personality.
 Notice how on the Rider Waite Smith card design there are cups left standing?
 This symbolizes the fact that your life is not over after this particular failure.